fjprog101/at18/src/main/java/jalau/at18/katas/bankocr/README.md

 |_||_|| || ||_   |  |  ||_
   | _||_||_||_|  |  |  | _|
 ```
 The 9 could be an 8 if the scanner had missed one |.
 Or the 0 could be an 8.
 Or the 1 could be a 7.
 The 5 could be a 9 or 6.
 So your next task is to look at numbers that have come back as ERR or ILL, and try to guess what they should be, by adding or removing just one pipe or underscore.
-If there is only one possible number with a valid checksum, then use that.
+If there is only one possible number with a valid checksum,. then use that.
 If there are several options, the status should be AMB.
 If you still can’t work out what it should be, the status should be reported ILL.

 ## Clues
 I recommend finding a way to write out 3x3 cells on 3 lines in your code, so they form an identifiable digits.
 Even if your code actually doesn’t represent them like that internally.
 I’d much rather read